darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 We have all been burned by existing DRMs of other companies, so this is out of the question.

+# Do you offer refunds?
+As the plugins contain no DRM or licensing, there is generally no refund option.

 # Your sales strategy is different from X, can you do Y?
 Most likely no. Most companies are in for the money, not for the customer.
 That is why they offer/require bundles, sales, high upgrade fees, DRM, hardware dongles, subscription models and other pieces from the [Enshittification](https://www.wired.com/story/tiktok-platforms-cory-doctorow/) toolbox.